swan-bitcoin/eslint-config/README.md

 }
 ```

+Optionally, for node only environments that do not require React you can extend `@swan-bitcoin/eslint-config/node`

 ### Jest + Testing Library

 This packages also ships with optional configuration options for projects that use [Jest](https://jestjs.io/) with [Testing Library](https://testing-library.com).
 To enable these rules, add the following to your `.eslintrc`: